vtex-apps/store-footer/README.md

 This app use our store builder with the blocks architecture.
 To know more about Store Builder [click here.](https://help.vtex.com/en/tutorial/understanding-storebuilder-and-stylesbuilder#structuring-and-configuring-our-store-with-object-object)

-To use this app you need to import in your dependencies on `manifest.json`.
+To use this app you need to import in your dependencies on `manifest.json` file.

 ```json
   dependencies: {